danielagbo44/Channel-sales-performance-report-Dec-2022-Jan-2023/README.md

 # Problem Statement

-Abt aims to enhance its operational efficiency, customer satisfaction, and increase revenue generation by analyzing transaction performance data.
+Abt aims to enhance its operational efficiency,increase channel uptime, customer satisfaction, and increase revenue generation by analyzing transaction performance data.
 The key challenges include:

 Channel Performance: Evaluate the performance of different regions vis a vis product lines so as to optimize marketing strategies and resource allocation.

 Identify active and inactive terminals: Understanding what drives customer satisfaction and terminal usage.
 Analyze the ratio of performing to nonperforming terminals.

-Cost Management: Analyzing total costs of utilities such as paper rolls, deployment, and repair cost to identify opportunities for reducing expenses and improving profit margins.
+Cost Management: Analyzing total costs of utilities such as man power, paper rolls, deployment, and repair cost to identify opportunities for reducing expenses and maximising profit margins.

-Deployment Forecasting: Utilizing order quantities to predict future request and adjust deployment levels accordingly.
+Deployment Forecast: Utilizing order quantities to predict future request and adjust deployment levels accordingly.

 # Methodology